 We’ve had to dig deep and find the laughs where we could.
 Oddly, there were many of them and we are beginning to define our new normal.

 So, my message is particularly personal this time.
 I want you to spend a minute or two thinking about what is most important to you.
 Then, give thanks for it and appreciate it.
 We are all loved in some way, make sure you know how you are loved and be aware of your own ripple effect too.

-Much love to you all and a Happy 2019 from me.I'm still trying to crack the Social "thing" but I'd love you to follow and connect with me here
+Much love to you all and a Happy 2019 from me.Connect with me here